 The exception to the above is when people with a dementia diagnosis and their relatives have an advanced care directive requesting no further admissions to hospital or active medical treatments.
 Symptoms can then be managed in their own home or the aged care facility.

-Fact: Delirium on a background of someone with dementia are over fifty-percent mortality risk compared to those with delirium or dementia alone.
+Fact: Someone with delirium and dementia have a mortality risk of over 50% compared to those with delirium or dementia alone.

 Knowing how to identify delirium in someone who is already confused is critical for appropriate treatment and a faster recovery.